sam-mahdi/Sams_Strip_Plot/README.md

 To use: Simply type in the values of your atoms. e.g. if you want to find the i+1, type in the nitrogen of your i, the i CA, i CB, and i CO.
 The printout will be of other peaks (only displaying nitrogen value) that share the CA, CB, and CO values you inputted.

+Since I don't have HNCACO data like you do, I haven't been able to test that out.
+So let me know if that part works properly or not.

 **I've added a new conversion tool (you'll find it where you upload your peaklist files).
 If you used "pc" when peak picking, use this tool first (only works on assigned peaks)**